csl-iisc/H-Rocks-SIGMOD25-artifact/README.md

 # 4) Build H-Rocks (release)
 cd pmem-rocksdb/h-rocks
-make hrocksdb            # produces hrocksdb.a
+make                     # builds libgpu.a and all test binaries
-# or: make hrocksdb -DENABLE_DEBUG
+# or: make lib DEBUG=1   # build only libgpu.a with debug flags

 # 5) Sanity tests (microbenchmarks)
 make bin/test_puts